Toilets Not Flushing?

 Putting wipes or other items besides bathroom tissue into the toilet can cause a complete or partial clog that results in the toilet not flushing correctly.
 But that’s not always the reason; a malfunction with the flushing system could also be the problem.

-Don’t let a toilet not flushing cause you panic, Northborough, MA.
+Don’t let a toilet not flushing cause you panic.
 Homeowners can solve some flushing problems without calling a professional plumber, and if they can’t, Sharp Plumbing and Heating is here to help.

 Is it Clogged?
 Emergency Plunging 101